goldyb320/NFLGamePrecitor/README.md

 - Uses a small home-field advantage and converts rating differences to win probabilities via a logistic curve.
 - Trains a simple ML model (logistic regression) each week on prior completed games using rating differential as a feature; uses the ML probability by default (falls back to heuristic if not enough data).
 - Optionally blends with market-implied probabilities from ESPN odds when available (configurable weight).
+- Strength-of-schedule (SoS) adjustment via Simple Rating System (SRS) is integrated and used by default; you can toggle it off.
 - Predicts current-week winners and saves results to CSV.
 - Backtests across past weeks using only prior-week information to compute accuracy.
 - Plots weekly accuracy, cumulative accuracy, and a calibration (reliability) curve; prints the Brier score.